isomerpages/moe-compassvalepri/_parents/School Notifications.md

 **Students who:**
 * Are Singapore Citizens.
 * Attend government or government-aided schools.
-* Have a gross monthly household income of $3,000 or less, or a monthly per capita income of $750 or less.<br>
+* Have a gross monthly household income of $3,000 or less, or a monthly per capita income of $750 or less.

 may apply for MOE Financial Assistance Scheme.

 **Application mode:**<br>